18F/bpa-opm-eqip/QASP.md

     performance of the quality assurance function, including originals of all surveillance activity checklists.
 All such records will be retained for the life of the call order.
-The COR/ACOR shall forward these records to theCO at completion or termination of the call order.
+The COR/ACOR shall forward these records to the CO at completion or termination of the call order.

 ACCEPTANCE OF SERVICES